groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options/compareoptions/_index.md

 ```

-Gets or sets a sensitivity of comparison.
+Gets a sensitivity of comparison.

-Value: The percentage of deleted and inserted elements of two compared objects in relation to all elements of these objects. if this percentage if exceeded, the object aren't compared but are considered completely inserted and deleted.
-Min value - 0% => The comparison doesn't occur for any length of the common subsequence of two compared object.
-Default value - 75% => Comparison occurs if the percentage of deleted and inserted elements of two compared object with respect to all elements of these objects isn't more then 75.
-Max value - 100% => The comparison occurs at any length of the common subsequence of two compared objects.
+The percentage of deleted and inserted elements of two compared objects in relation to all elements of these objects.

+ *  If this percentage if exceeded, the object aren't compared but are considered completely inserted and deleted.
+ *  Min value - 0% => The comparison doesn't occur for any length of the common subsequence of two compared object.
+ *  Default value - 75% => Comparison occurs if the percentage of deleted and inserted elements of two compared object with respect to all elements of these objects isn't more then 75.
+ *  Max value - 100% => The comparison occurs at any length of the common subsequence of two compared objects.

 **Returns:**
 int - the sensitivity of comparison